simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

   <img src="{{ site.baseurl }}/assets/email-genie/phase_6/classif_load_embeddings.png" alt="Classif step 1" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

 I started by loading embeddings for my labelled dataset.
 To do this, I used a Sentence Transformer model to generate embeddings for all the emails.
-(If you want to know more about how embeddings work, I covered that in earlier Email Genie posts).
+(If you want to know more about how embeddings work, I covered that in earlier Email Genie posts [here](https://simrenbasra.github.io/simys-blog/2025/06/01/email_genie_part5.html)).

 #### **Step 2: Encoded Labels**